hassanalistudent/Business_research_project/README.md

    - `code_for_ols_analysis.py` for regression output
    - `code_for_heatmap.py` for correlation visualization

+✅ Conclusion:
+Both food quality and hygiene have a statistically significant and positive impact on student satisfaction.

+Food Quality is the strongest predictor, with a regression coefficient of 0.7608 and a highly significant p-value of 0.002.

+Hygiene also contributes meaningfully, with a coefficient of 0.6213 and p-value of 0.015.

+The OLS model explains 17.2% of the variation in satisfaction (R² = 0.172), confirming that these two factors are important but not the only drivers.

+Year of study moderates the effect of hygiene, suggesting that senior students may be more sensitive to cleanliness standards.

+🧠 Business Implication:
+To improve student satisfaction, university cafeterias should prioritize:

+Enhancing food freshness, taste, and variety

+Maintaining consistent hygiene protocols

+Tailoring hygiene improvements to meet expectations across different student years

 ## 📌 Recommendations
 - Improve food freshness and variety
 - Enforce stricter hygiene protocols